NicholasBotorog/final-portfolio-template/README.md

   ### AWS Elective

-* Deployment project folder will include the deployment project I've worked on solo during the Multiverse Program.
+* Elective project folder will include the deployment project I've worked on solo during the Multiverse Program.
   * You can access the embedded repo to their corresponding folder or click this link to find out more: [PROJECT](https://github.com/StocksParty/stocks-party)